GatoGraphQL/GatoGraphQL/documentation/MainConcepts.md

 ## The module is its own API

-Instead of fetching the data for all modules in a page, we can also fetch the data for a module, for any module at any level of the component hierarchy: wherever the module is placed, it can interact with itself from client to server just by adding its module path to the page URL in which it has been included.
+Every module can interact with itself from client to server just by adding its module path to the webpage URL in which it has been included.
 This way, when creating a component, we don't need to create an API to go alongside with it (such as REST or GraphQL), because the module is already able to talk to itself in the server and load its own data: it is completely autonomous and self-serving.

 This is accomplished by allowing to select what module paths (i.e. the path to a specific module starting from the top-most module) will be included in the response, so as to load data only starting from that level, and ignore anything above that level.
 This is done through adding parameters `modulefilter=modulepaths` and `modulepaths[]=path-to-the-module` to the URL (we use `modulepaths[]` instead of `modulepaths` for versatility, so that we can include more than one module path in a single request).
 The value for the `modulepaths[]` parameter is a list of modules separated by dots.
 Hence, fetching data for module "module5", located under `module1 => module2 => module5`, is done by adding parameter `modulepaths[]=module1.module2.module5` to the URL.